ilfrich/python-basic-utils/README.md

     1. [JSON](#json) - a JavaScript-like dictionary access helper
     2. [Logger](#logger) - a wrapper around the Python logging framework
     3. [TimeSeries](#timeseries) - powerful helper class to organise time series
-    4. [AbstractMongoStore](#abstractmongostore) - helper and wrapper class for MongoDB access
-    5. [AbstractMysqlStore](#abstractmysqlstore) - helper and wrapper class for MySQL access
-    6. [BasicMonitor](#basicmonitor) - monitor class orchestrating regular operations
+    4. [BasicMonitor](#basicmonitor) - monitor class orchestrating regular operations
-    7. [ConstantListing](#constantlisting) - a parent class allowing to fetch attribute values from a constant class
+    5. [ConstantListing](#constantlisting) - a parent class allowing to fetch attribute values from a constant class
-    8. [PerformanceLogger](#performancelogger) - a utility class to log runtime performance of processes
+    6. [PerformanceLogger](#performancelogger) - a utility class to log runtime performance of processes
-    9. [BasicConfig](#basicconfig) - application utility class managing access to environment variables
+    7. [BasicConfig](#basicconfig) - application utility class managing access to environment variables
+    8. [JsonDocument](#jsondocument) - a class that can serialise/deserialise a dictionary into a class instance
 4. [Functions](#functions)
     1. [`list_to_json`](#list_to_json)
     2. [`default_options`](#default_options)